tikv/rfcs/text/0113-keyspace-level-gc.md

 ## Motivation

 In order to facilitate multi-tenant deployment of TiDB in a shared TiKV cluster, TiDB now supports the keyspace feature.
-Currently, a TiDB cluster with keyspace can only utilize the GC calculated by the global GC worker.
+Currently, a TiDB cluster with keyspace can only utilize the GC safe point calculated by the global GC worker.
 A global TiDB GC worker (a TiDB server without keyspace configuration) shared by all TiDB instances is responsible for calculating the global GC safe point and resolving locks, while each keyspace's TiDB instance has its own GC worker.
 The GC worker for each keyspace performs only one operation: utilizing the global GC safe point to execute "delete-range" operations within its keyspace ranges.

 However, in this implementation, the calculation of the global GC safe point depends on the oldest timestamp (minStartTS, service safe point, etc.) used to calculate the GC safe point for all TiDB clusters (including those with keyspace configured and those without keyspace configured).
 When any factor affecting the GC safe point is blocked, the GC of all TiDB clusters will also be blocked.